 - The buffer and the jacket together protect the optical fiber from environmental and physical damage.

 These three parts are common to all types of cables and make up the general structure of optical fibers.
-Please note that there are many applications of optical fibers like a fiberscope, that allows you to see difficult to reach places, fiber optic sensors, which allow you to measure some physical quantity, and so on.
-Henceforth and throughout this course we will be discussing optical fibers that are used for communication purposes.
+Please note that there are many applications of optical fibers like a fiberscope, which allows you to see difficult to reach places, fiber optic sensors, which enable you to measure some physical quantity, and so on.
+Henceforth and throughout this course, we will be discussing optical fibers that are used for communication purposes.